Strategic Network Creation for Enabling Greedy Routing: Tree Metrics

 \section{Tree Metrics}

-Now we examine networks that are created with an underlying tree metric.
-Remember that in a tree metric, a positively weighted undirected spanning tree \(T\) is given, such that for all nodes \(u,v \in \points\), we have \(d(u,v) = d_T(u,v)\).
-In the following, we always use \(T\) to denote this tree.
+As the next step we examine networks that are created with an underlying tree metric.
+In a tree metric, a positively weighted undirected spanning tree \(T\) is given, such that for all nodes \(u,v \in \points\), we have \(d(u,v) = d_T(u,v)\).
+In the following, we always use \(T\) to denote the given tree.